pouretrebelle/overlap.show/src/pages/artist/diane-edwards.md

 portrait: diane2.jpg
 ---

-“Human bodies swarm with a multitude of putatively alien others” (Shildrick, 2016).
+> Human bodies swarm with a multitude of putatively alien others

+(Shildrick, 2016)

 We are not alone and have never been throughout our evolutionary becoming.
 Our fleshy cumbersome forms are Kin[1] to a lively throng of “alien others”—microorganisms—the majority residing in the gut.
 We exist through a mutualistic entanglement with our endosymbionts, sharing essential resources and gaining added metabolic abilities.